Guided Wind River Expedition

 The following days are filled with fun filled paddling hours and exciting long hikes with rewarding incredible views.
 Mysterious evenings around the campfire follow, while we listen to the hooting of owls, the faint howling of wolves and all the other voices of the night.
 Just being here instills a feeling of happiness, that is truly rare in today’s world.

 Day 12 – 13:

-We are seasoned now, and would really rather like to stay out here.
-However the pick-up point comes ever closer.
+We are seasoned now and would really rather like to stay out here.
+However, the pick-up point comes ever closer.
 On the gravely shores of “Taco Bar” we set up our last camp.
 Looking back on two weeks of true wilderness adventure makes the arrival of the float plane somewhat easier.
 We can always come back!

 The pilot takes us to Mayo, where Up North’s shuttle van waits for our ride back to Whitehorse.
-One last time we watch Yukon’s heartland glide by our window in its full glamor.
+One last time we watch Yukon’s heartland glide by our window in its full glamour.
 In Whitehorse we settle back into civilization and a cozy night at your hotel.

 The airport shuttle timely delivers you to your southbound flight.

 - Intermediate Paddling Level

 - Rate: $8,030 + GST per person